5 Best Practices for Flexible Credit Recovery

-1. Find the right learning environment
+1. Find or create the right learning environment

 If your program will be hosted on-site with your own teachers, think about setting up a lab space with distinct areas and varied seating options.
-For example, dedicate one area to standard computer desks (maybe with a yoga ball or two instead of desk chairs), designate another corner as a reading/writing nook with bean bags and lap desks, find a taller table to use as standing desk, and place larger tables in another area to use as conferencing space for one-on-ones with students.
+For example, dedicate one area to standard computer desks (maybe with a yoga ball or two instead of desk chairs), designate another corner as a reading/writing nook with beanbags and lap desks, find a taller table to use as standing desk, and place larger tables in another area to use as conferencing space for one-on-ones with students.

-2. Offer unit recovery when possible
+2. Offer unit recovery with full credit recovery when possible

 Instead, design your program with the flexibility to offer unit recovery in addition to full credit recovery.
-By leveraging online curriculum, you can enable students to revisit specific sections of courses that they have struggled with and fill in knowledge gaps quickly before they fall behind.
+By leveraging digital curriculum, you can enable students to revisit specific sections of courses that they have struggled with and fill in knowledge gaps quickly before they fall behind.

-3. Focus on relationships
+3. Focus on building relationships and connections

 Whether students are working in person or virtually, make sure that your program prioritizes connections between students and teachers.
 If you have a credit recovery lab, make sure that it is consistently staffed by educators with expertise in a variety of subjects.
 Consider assigning each student to a dedicated staff mentor (in addition to the teacher-of-record) to provide ongoing instructional support and accountability for staying on track with assignments.
 If your program leverages fully virtual courses, make sure to find a provider focused on teacher quality, with clear documentation of their virtual teachers’ certification in your state and well-defined policies regarding interaction with students.